Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

     )<Hyprland-Monitor-Conversion>],
 )

-The second approach is to directly use Hyprlands Unix sockets, the first of which is fully replicated in hyprctl.
+The second approach is to directly use Hyprlands Unix sockets, which is fully replicated in hyprctl, meaning both solutions will lead to the same outcome.
 For sockets, the same conversion as with hyprctl would be required.

 The third approach is to use the zwlr_output_manager_v1 protocol in order to apply the configuration. @wlr-output-management Hyprland uses a fork of wlroots